 Taylor Swift is the undisputed Country Music Queen of this trope.
 Her first album was surprisingly mature in content, especially given her young age.
 The second, however, switched to a "teen country-pop" format with songs that wouldn't sound out of place on a Miley Cyrus or Jonas Brothers album.
 Needless to say, this has caused quite the Broken Base to form; one half (mostly the younger half) loves the change in tone.
 "Soulless Sell-Out" is one of the nicer things they have to say about her, and made worse in that, because she writes most of her own songs, she can't even blame Executive Meddling for it.
-She has "We Are Never Ever Getting Back Together", unapologetically a pop song.
-Even though it has REALLY done well on the charts being her first song to hit the number 1 spot on the Billboard Hot 100, broken Lady Gaga's record of the most fastest-selling digital single and Ke$ha's record on the Hot Digital Songs chart, it is often criticized.
+She has "We Are Never Ever Getting Back Together" and "I Knew You Were Trouble", both unapologetically pop songs which hit number one on the Billboard Hot 100.

 A small, but vocal section of Dream Theater's fanbase believes that nothing the band wrote after "Images and Words" has any merit.
 Not just inferior, but totally worthless.
 This is a problem because "Images" was their second album...out of eleven.
 This is probably because, unlike the Progressive Metal sound that comprises the bulk of their career, their first two albums were more along the lines of heavy Progressive Rock, often having an uplifting Yes-like feel as opposed to the Darker and EdgierMetallica worship of later years.
 This Tone Shift can be traced to original keyboardist Kevin Moore's disillusionment and departure from the band immediately after Awake's recording—another case of "He Left, Now They Suck."
 They hit this audience reaction trope much harder with Train of Thought: the increased focus on a darker metal feel alienated fans who preferred the aforementioned Yes-like feel.